Guam “Where America’s Day Begins”. Living in Guam, Resorts

 Post-war era

-After WWII, Guam’s economy grew significantly when it became a major trans-Pacific military, air and naval base.
-Tourism expanded in the 1960s, sparking construction, foreign investment and migration.
-In the 1970s, a movement grew pushing for greater self-governance for Guam’s people.
-Though still a US territory today, Guam now celebrates its own distinct cultural identity.
+After WWII, Guam’s economy grew when it became a major military base.
+Tourism grew in the 1960s, leading to construction, foreign investment, and migration.
+In the 1970s, people in Guam wanted more control over their own affairs.
+Guam is still a US territory, but it has its own culture.

 Political status

-As an unincorporated territory, Guam is under United States sovereignty but is not part of any state.
-The island has limited self-governance with locally elected officials, but ultimate authority rests with the federal government.
-Residents are US citizens but cannot vote in presidential elections.
-The political status of Guam continues to be shaped by its complex history of colonization.
+Guam is a US territory, but not part of a state.
+The island has local officials, but the federal government is in charge.
+People who live there are US citizens but cannot vote in presidential elections.
+Guam’s political status is shaped by its history of colonization.

 Decolonization movement